Every year, I travel more than 9K miles to my native place in Tamil Nadu, India, to get my $1 haircut.

 (This is just a cursory analysis)

-Suppose m followers of @H RT, and fav.
+Suppose m followers of @H RT, and n fav.
 This gives us a m/n ratio among @H's followers.
 Next:

 a) The message gets forwarded to the followers of the m "RT" handles